IWBAACTWITOS Chapter 9

 "Why aren't you eating it?
 Coffee is made from this.
 So try eating it."

-So Ash thought I would chew and eat the coffee beans raw.
-Ash didn't know that coffee was very bitter and coffee beans were even more bitter than that.
+So Asher had thought I'd chew and eat the coffee beans raw.
+Asher didn't know that coffee was very bitter, and coffee beans were even more bitter than that.
 I laughed because it was so absurd.
-When I just laughed, Ash picked up one of the coffee beans from my hand and put it in his mouth.
-Feeling the tremendous bitter taste, Ash quickly spat out the coffee bean.
+When I only laughed, Asher picked up one of the coffee beans on my hand and put it in his mouth.
+Feeling the tremendous bitter taste, Asher hurriedly spat out the coffee bean.

 "What is this?"

-As a voice full of mischief came to mind, Ash's tearful face momentarily overlapped with someone else's.
+When a voice full of mischief surfaced, crying Asher's face momentarily overlapped with someone else's.

-Even though I hadn't eaten the coffee beans, the terribly bitter taste from my memory lingered in my mouth, making my tongue ache.
+Though I hadn't eaten the coffee beans, the terrible bitter taste from the memory, bitter enough to make my tongue sting, swirled in my mouth.

-The coffee beans in my hand spilled onto the floor and scattered everywhere.
-Along with the coffee beans, memories I had been holding tight scattered and battered me.
+The coffee beans on my hand spilled to the floor and scattered everywhere.
+Together with the coffee beans, the memories I'd been holding tightly scattered and pounded me from all sides.

-Past memories had occasionally surfaced before, but they had never been as intense as now.
-I couldn't tell what expression I was making.
+Memories of the past had surfaced occasionally before, but they'd never been this intense.
+I couldn't tell what expression I was making now.

-Starting from that, the kaleidoscope of my life I had seen before dying and the emotions I had been suppressing began to pop out one by one.
+Starting with that, the panorama I'd seen before dying and the emotions I'd been suppressing began bursting out one by one.

 "T-Tilly."

-As I just stood there in a daze with my palm open, Ash grabbed my hand and called me.
-I almost shook off Ash's hand for a moment but barely held back and uttered words to escape from this place.
+When I just stood there blankly with my palm spread open, Asher grabbed my hand and called me.
+I almost shook off Asher's hand in that instant, but barely held back and spat out words to escape from this place.

 "Home."